Kids run on water

 Keep kids well hydrated

 It's essential that your child adopts healthy habits from an early age by drinking water at home, at school and at any other moment when you are not with them.
 It doesn't always occur to kids to drink water, even if they feel thirsty.
 Compared to adults, kids' water needs are higher.
-So they're also more vulnerable to dehydration.
 And the more you remind and encourage your children to drink water, the more staying hydrated becomes second nature.

 Tips to help your kids drink water